View this document as: a single page | multiple pages.

 Uses of Applicant References

-2. The applicant reference MAY vouch for a specific condition or status of an applicant relative to the identity proofing process (e.g., homelessness, disaster scenarios)
+3. The applicant reference MAY vouch for a specific condition or status of an applicant relative to the identity proofing process (e.g., homelessness, disaster scenarios).

-Note: This information is intended to support risk determinations relative to the identity proofing event.
-Use of applicant reference statements relative to eligibility for status or benefits is outside the scope of these guidelines.
+This information is intended to support risk determinations relative to the identity proofing event.
+Use of applicant reference statements to establish eligibility for status or benefits is outside of the scope of these guidelines.

-2. Capturing an electronic, digital signature, or physical signature of the applicant reference; or,
+2. Capturing a digital signature or physical signature of the applicant reference

 CSPs SHALL make available to the applicant reference clear and understandable information relative to the legal and liability impacts that may result from their participation as an applicant reference.